-Discovered in 2000 during a National Science Foundation expedition to the Mid-Atlantic Ridge by the research vessel Atlantis, Lost City has elicited much excitement in the scientific community due the fact that this hydrothermal vent field is characterised by a combination of extreme conditions never seen before in the marine environment.220 Named for its spectacular array of actively venting, chalky chimneys that resemble an abandoned metropolis, as well as the name of the research vessel and its location, ~800m under the waves near the summit of the Atlantis Massif seamount, which itself rises 4,267m from the seafloor, Lost City is packed with unusual life forms.^{221,222} and methane, whereas the outer walls of the chimneys, where the chemistry is different, are packed full of bacteria which oxidise sulphur and methane to produce energy.225 While the biomass of larger forms of marine life is lower than at most vent sites, the large surface area and highly sculpted forms of the Lost City structures provide multiple pores, cracks and crevices for small creatures to make their home, though many have transparent or translucent shells making them difficult to see with a ROV.
+The carbonate chimneys of Lost City are packed full of microbes, their porous interior walls harbouring biofilms dominated by a single phylotype of archaea (microbes that have no cell nucleus) which subsist on hydrogen and methane, whereas the outer walls of the chimneys, where the chemistry is different, are packed full of bacteria which oxidise sulphur and methane to produce energy.
+While the biomass of larger forms of marine life is lower than at most vent sites, the large surface area and highly sculpted forms of the Lost City structures provide multiple pores, cracks and crevices for small creatures to make their home, though many have transparent or translucent shells making them difficult to see with a ROV.
 Several species of gastropod and amphipod dominate the active chimneys, while rarer, larger animals include crabs, shrimp, sea urchins, eels and a diverse array of corals.
-A 2005 assessment at Lost City shows that ~58% of the fauna are endemic.226
+A 2005 assessment at Lost City shows that ~58% of the fauna are endemic.

-SCIENTISTS HAVE

-WARNED THAT ANY

-MINING RISKS

-DESTROYING

-THIS UNIQUE

-ECOSYSTEM BEFORE

-IT IS PROPERLY
+SCIENTISTS HAVE WARNED THAT ANY MINING RISKS DESTROYING THIS UNIQUE ECOSYSTEM BEFORE IT IS PROPERLY UNDERSTOOD"

-UNDERSTOOD"